Leopold Kohr

 Leopold Kohr (5 October 1909 – 26 February 1994) was an economist, jurist and political scientist known both for his opposition to the "cult of bigness" in social organization and as one of those who inspired the Small Is Beautiful movement.
 For almost twenty years, he was Professor of Economics and Public Administration at the University of Puerto Rico.
 He described himself as a "philosophical anarchist."
 His most influential work was The Breakdown of Nations.
 In 1983, he was awarded the Right Livelihood Award for "his early inspiration of the movement for a human scale."
-Kohr is considered to represent degrowth, anti-imperialist, anti-capitalist, and anti-utilitarist concepts and ideology.
+Kohr is considered to represent anti-imperialist, anti-capitalist, and anti-utilitarist concepts and ideology.
 He was also considered a green anarchist.
 Kohr was a mentor of E. F. Schumacher as well as Ivan Illich.

 Life and work

 Kohr was born in a Jewish family on 5 October 1909 in the small town of Oberndorf, near Salzburg, and it remained his ideal of community.
 He often commented on the fact that the Christmas carol "Silent Night" was written and composed as "Stille Nacht" in his home village.
 He earned doctorate degrees in law, at the University of Innsbruck, Austria, and political science, at the University of Vienna.
 He also studied economics and political theory at the London School of Economics.

 In 1937, Kohr became a freelance correspondent during the Spanish Civil War, and he was impressed by the limited, self-contained governments of the separatist states of Catalonia and Aragon, as well as the small Spanish anarchist city-states of Alcoy and Caspe.
 He became a close friend of the journalist George Orwell and shared offices with the correspondents Ernest Hemingway and André Malraux.

 Kohr fled Austria in 1938 after it had been annexed by Nazi Germany, and he emigrated to the United States.
 He later became an American citizen.

 Kohr taught economics and political philosophy at Rutgers University, New Jersey, from 1943 to 1955.
 From 1955 to 1973, he was professor of Economics and Public Administration in the University of Puerto Rico, in San Juan, except for a period in 1965–1966 during which he was professor of economics at the University of the Americas, in Mexico City, Mexico.
 During those years he developed his concepts of village renewal and traffic calming and "lent his advice to local city planning initiatives".
 He also advised the independence movement of the nearby island of Anguilla.